hackerwins/homepage-old/docs/server-for-web.md

 - 11102: HTML port for profiling Server
 - 11103: gRPC port for admin Server

-*NOTE: Server stores its data using an in-memory DB that does not provide durability.
-If you want to store data permanently please refer to [Running Server With MongoDB](/docs/server#running-server-with-mongodb)*
+*NOTE: Server stores its data using an in-memory DB, which does not provide durability.
+If you want to store data permanently, please refer to [Running Server With MongoDB](/docs/server#running-server-with-mongodb)*

-Now lets create a client with address `localhost:8080`.
+Now, let's create a Client with address `localhost:8080`.

 ```javascript
 const client = new yorkie.Client('localhost:8080');